MaheshHada/Thesis/README.md

 In python(2) shell:<br>
 import malware_data_extract_script as ms<br>
+ms.extract('Malware Dataset') <br>
-ms.extract('Malware Dataset') //'Malware Dataset' is the directory which contains the apk files, It's name has to be passed.<br>
+Note: 'Malware Dataset' is the directory which contains the apk files, It's name has to be passed in the extract function.<br>

 <b>Output:</b> <br>
 The script generates two files in the output directory:<br>